niplav/site/favorites.md

 abstraction](https://en.wikipedia.org/wiki/Geometric_abstraction), my
-favorite type of biome is flat deserts, my favorite type of meditation is good ol' ānāpānasati, my favorite kitchen appliance is the microwave, my favorite food is kimchi, my favorite non-alcohol drink is tap water (with [ayran](https://en.wikipedia.org/wiki/Ayran) being a close second), my favorite alcoholic beverage is none (although beer is enjoyable on dates), my favorite flags are the [flag of
+favorite type of biome is flat deserts, my favorite type of meditation is good ol' ānāpānasati, my favorite kitchen appliance is the microwave, my favorite food is kimchi, my favorite non-alcoholic drink is tap water (with [ayran](https://en.wikipedia.org/wiki/Ayran) being a close second), my favorite alcoholic beverage is none (although beer is enjoyable on dates), my favorite flags are the [flag of